KevinVanDerSchans/cine-scape-react-native/readme.md

 <div>

-    Frontend connected to the MOVIEDB API that allows you to search its database for your favorite movies and actors.
+    Frontend connected to TMDB API that allows you to browse its database to find your favorite movies and actors.
 Built with React Native, Expo and NativeWind.

 </div>